gitKatia/Spring-Cloud/spring-cloud-config-server/README.md

 From Spring Tool Suite "Run as Spring Boot App"

-Then type the URL:
+Then type the URL in the browser:

 http://localhost:8888/test-service/default

-This will read the configuration for the "default" profile from remote config repo
+This will read the configuration for the "default" profile and for the test-service client from remote config repo